cea-hpc/modules/doc/source/module.rst

  will soon be forbidden.
 If set to ``0``, modules will never be considered *nearly forbidden*.
 Accepted values are integers comprised between 0 and 365.

- This configuration is defined in the following order of preference:
- :envvar:`MODULES_NEARLY_FORBIDDEN_DAYS` environment variable then the default set in :file:`modulecmd.tcl` script configuration.
-Which means :envvar:`MODULES_NEARLY_FORBIDDEN_DAYS` overrides default configuration.
+ This environment variable value supersedes the default value set in the :mconfig:`nearly_forbidden_days` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

  .. only:: html